Modeling the High-Pressure Solid and Liquid Phases of Tin from Deep Potentials with ab initio Accuracy: Results and Discussion

 The structure of liquid Sn can been seen by the radial distribution function

-where $V$ is the cell volume, $N$ is the number of atoms, $\mathbf{r}_i$ and $\mathbf{r}_j$ are atomic coordinates of atoms $i$ and $j$, and $\langle\cdots\rangle$ means the the ensemble average.
+where $V$ is the cell volume, $N$ is the number of atoms, $\mathbf{r}_i$ and $\mathbf{r}_j$ are atomic coordinates of atoms $i$ and $j$, and $\langle\cdots\rangle$ means the ensemble average.
 We performed simulations on a 432-atom system to compute the radial distribution functions and liquid densities; we also performed simulations for a 250-atom system and no significant size effects were observed.

 The radial distribution functions of the DP model at 573, 773, 1073, 1673, and 1873 K and the experimental data~\cite{03PRB-Itami} are shown in Fig.~\ref{fig:pdf}.
 The pressure was set to zero.
 At 573 and 773 K, the DP model slightly overestimates the height of the first peak.
-In addition, a bump structure appears at around 4~\AA~from experiments and the DP-SCAN model predicts a bump structure at around 4.5~\AA, indicating that the DP-SCAN model still shows some deviations with the experimental data~\cite{03PRB-Itami}.
-However, the DP-SCAN model yields a similar peak at around 6.2~\AA, which agrees well with the experiments.
+In addition, a bump structure appears \CT{around} 4~\AA~from experiments and the DP-SCAN model predicts a bump structure \CT{around} 4.5~\AA, indicating that the DP-SCAN model still shows some deviations with the experimental data~\cite{03PRB-Itami}.
+However, the DP-SCAN model yields a similar peak \CT{around} 6.2~\AA, which agrees well with the experiments.
 Notably, at higher temperatures of 1073, 1673, and 1873 K, the peak heights from DP-SCAN match perfectly with the experimental data.
 In conclusion, we consider the DP-SCAN model gives reasonable local structures of liquid Sn at zero pressure.
-We compare the densities of liquid Sn from the DP-SCAN model to the experimental data~\cite{10JPC-Assael} and the RB MEAM force field~\cite{97L-Sn-meam}, as shown in Fig.~\ref{fig:density}.
-We find both methods underestimate the density of Sn at 0 GPa by around $6\%$ as compared to the experimental data~\cite{10JPC-Assael}.
-In addition, we use the DP-SCAN model to predict the liquid Sn densities at 10 and 20 GPa, which shows higher densities at higher pressures.
+We compare the densities of liquid Sn from the DP-SCAN model to the experimental data~\cite{10JPC-Assael} and the \CT{RB~\cite{97L-Sn-meam}, Vella~\cite{17B-VellaChen-meam}, Etesami~\cite{18AM-PbSn-meam}, and Ko~\cite{18Metals-Sn-meam} force fields in Fig.~\ref{fig:density}.
+We find only the Vella model reproduces the experimental data well, other models underestimate the density of Sn at 0 GPa by around $6\%$ as compared to the experimental data~\cite{10JPC-Assael}.} In addition, we use the DP-SCAN model to predict the liquid Sn densities at 10 and 20 GPa, which shows higher densities at higher pressures.

 In terms of dynamic properties, we calculated the self-diffusion coefficients of liquid Sn ($D^{calc}$) with temperature and pressure conditions as used in computing the liquid Sn densities shown in Fig.~\ref{fig:density}.
 The self-diffusion coefficients were obtained through the mean square displacements of atoms with the formula~\cite{1905AP-Einstein} written as